 The following questions have also been raised about Sperner families.
-Let F be a Sperner family, let G{+} be the family connecting of all subsets which contain at least one member of F,
+Let F be a Sperner family, let G+ be the family connecting of all subsets which contain at least one member of F_i and let G_I be the family of all subsets ordered by inclusion with respect to at least one of F.